golangast/switchterm/README.md

 ## What does it do?
-* lets you select multiple commands
+* lets you select multiple commands and run them

 ## Technologies
 Project is created with:
 * [atomicgo.dev/keyboard](https://atomicgo.dev/keyboard) - For pressing keys
+* [spf13/viper](https://github.com/spf13/viper) - Basically for keeping state

 ## Requirements